weekanda7/Metisse/docs/metis.md

-# metis Package Documentation
+# metisse Package Documentation

-metis is a Python library for automating image recognition and manipulation tasks.
+metisse is a Python library for automating image recognition and manipulation tasks.
 It provides a set of user-friendly methods that allow users to perform automated tapping, swiping, and pressing operations using image recognition techniques.
-Below is a brief overview of the main features and usage of metis:
+Below is a brief overview of the main features and usage of metisse:

-## MetisClass
+## MetisseClass

-MetisClass is the primary class in metis containing all the basic image recognition and manipulation methods.
-To use metis, you need to create a subclass inheriting from MetisClass and implement custom methods as needed.
+MetisseClass is the primary class in metisse containing all the basic image recognition and manipulation methods.
+To use metisse, you need to create a subclass inheriting from MetisseClass and implement custom methods as needed.

 ### Methods: